-"You have still a son left," pursued the prisoner with the same recklessness of manner, and in a tone denoting allusion to him who was no more, that caused an universal shudder throughout the ranks.
+"You have still a son left," pursued the prisoner, with the same recklessness of manner, and in a tone denoting allusion to him who was no more that caused an universal shudder throughout the ranks.
 "He is in the hands of the Ottawa Indians, and I am the friend of their great chief, inferior only in power among the tribe to himself.
 Think you that he will see me hanged up like a dog, and fail to avenge my disgraceful death?"

 "Ha! presumptuous renegade, is this the deep game you have in view?
-Hope you then to stipulate for the preservation of a life every way forfeited to the offended justice of your country?
-Dare you to cherish the belief, that after the horrible threats so often denounced by you, you will again be let loose upon a career of crime and blood?"
+Hope you, then, to stipulate for the preservation of a life every way forfeited to the offended justice of your country?
+Dare you to cherish the belief that after the horrible threats so often denounced by you, you will again be let loose upon a career of crime and blood?"

-"None of your cant, De Haldimar, as I once observed to you before," coolly retorted Wacousta, with bitter sarcasm.
-"Consult your own heart, and ask if its catalogue of crime be not far greater than my own: yet I ask not my life.
-I would but have the manner of my fate altered, and fain would die the death of the soldier I was before you rendered me the wretch I am.
-Methinks the boon is not so great, if the restoration of your son be the price."
+"None of your cant, De Haldimar, as I once to you before," coolly retorted Wacousta, wi sarcasm.
+"Consult your own heart, and ask if logue of crime be not far greater than my own; not my life.
+I would but have the manner of altered and fain would die the death of the sold before you rendered me the wretch I am.
+Met boon is not so great if the restoration of your seprice."